Death of Diana, Princess of Wales: Memorials

-In the years after her death, many memorials were commissioned and dedicated to her.
+In the years after Diana's death, many memorials were commissioned and dedicated to her.
 As a temporary memorial, the public co-opted the Flamme de la Liberté (Flame of Liberty), a monument near the Pont de l'Alma tunnel related to the French donation of the Statue of Liberty to the US.
 The messages of condolence have since been removed and its use as a Diana memorial has discontinued, though visitors still leave messages in her memory.
-A permanent memorial, the Diana, Princess of Wales Memorial Fountain, was opened by the Queen in Hyde Park in London on 6 July 2004, followed by a statue in the Sunken Garden of Kensington Palace, which was unveiled by her sons on 1 July 2021.
+A permanent memorial, the Diana, Princess of Wales Memorial Fountain, was opened by the Queen in Hyde Park in London in 2004, followed by a statue in the Sunken Garden of Kensington Palace, which was unveiled by her sons on her 60th birthday in 2021.

 Following her death, a member of the Millennium Dome's board suggested the project be refashioned and extended "to accommodate, for example, a hospital, businesses, charities, private residences, and the whole thing named 'the Princess Diana Centre'".
 The idea was later scrapped.